 It’s always a good idea to obtain quotes from multiple insurance companies before buying a policy, but before you do that, you need to have an idea of just how much insurance you need.

-However, if you have valuable assets, you might want to think about increasing your liability coverage to make sure you’re fully protected in the event of an accident.
+However, if you have valuable assets like a new jaguar, you might want to think about increasing your liability coverage to make sure you’re fully protected in the event of an accident.

-While these are all important items to consider, you should also take some time to review how owning a Jaguar affects your insurance premiums.
+While these are all important items to consider, you should also take some time to review how becoming a jaguar owner affects your insurance premiums.

 Safety Rating and Damage Threshold